 - Pelvic Organ Prolapse: Should I Have Surgery?

-prolapse is strongly linked to labor and vaginal delivery, so you may want to delay surgery if you plan to have children.
+Pelvic organ prolapse is strongly linked to labor and vaginal delivery.
+So you may want to delay surgery if you plan to have children.